mtimkovich/slippi-db/README.md

 2. Run slippi-cumulative-stats-win.exe
 3. Enter your codes/nicknames as prompted.
 (Connect codes are more reliable)

-Note: Replays are by default saved in `Documents/Slippi` but replays created before Jun 30, 2020 may be in your Dolphin folder.
+Note: By default, replays are saved in `Documents/Slippi` but replays created before Jun 30, 2020 may be in your Dolphin folder.

 ## Example